Multi-volume author, Michael Kelso, introduces us to One on One:

 I promise no spoilers and I think I have managed to keep that promise once again.
 But I have to say this is an amazing story that will leave many rather unsettled and hopeful at the same time, and for different reasons.

 I give 4.7 stars to One on One!
-The score would have been higher except for a handful of spelling errors.

 I have it straight from the author that a sequel is in the works!
 That makes me a happy camper!